 My background is in complex enterprise distributed systems.
 I've built teams from the ground up that have delivered, shipped, and operate best-in-class services in highly distributed environments at significant scale.
-If you want to talk to someone who has built and operated multiple revenue-generating AWS services, please send me a message.

 I love sharing knowledge.
 Some of my public writing and speaking engagements are listed.